Nikkei finishes slightly down, awaiting Europe signals

 Olympus shares have lost 50.4 percent of their value, or 340 billion yen, since the company fired British chief executive Michael Woodford from his top post a week ago.

-On Thursday, the company's biggest shareholders called on the precision instrument maker to explain hundreds of millions of dollars in controversial payments publicised this week by Woodford.
+On Thursday, the company's biggest shareholders called on the precision instrument maker to explain hundreds of millions of dollars in controversial payments publicized this week by Woodford.

 Tepco shed 9.9 percent to 263 yen as some investors took profits after shares of the operator of the crippled Fukushima Daiichi nuclear plant spiked 36 percent on a late surge in the previous session.